You probably already have these 3 superfoods in your kitchen.

-Hey guys and happy Friday!
-I’m all about making nutrition and wellness as *simple* as possible here on NS, and one easy way to boost your nutrition is to simply add more of the good stuff!
-In today’s post I’m sharing 3 of my favorite common superfoods that are probably already in your kitchen.
+I’m all about making nutrition and wellness as simple as possible here on NS, and one easy way to boost your nutrition is to simply add more of the good stuff!
+In today’s post, I’m sharing 3 of my favorite common superfoods that are probably already in your kitchen.
 You can easily incorporate into your favorite meals, snacks, or smoothies to boost the nutrition content.
-Keep reading for the list!

-So what’s a superfood, anyway?
 Superfoods are called “super” because they boast a very high amount of nutrients (or in some cases, a particular nutrient) in just one small serving.
 Imagine superfoods as just an ingredient that has A LOT of the good stuff your body needs to feel amazing.
 Not every superfood has the same benefits or nutrition, but below I’ve shared 3 of my favorites how they can improve your health and optimize your meals or snacks.
-Most of these are easy to get at your local grocery store or can be purchased online with the links below.
+Most of these are easy to get at your local grocery store or can be purchased online through the links below.